 Here are the pros and cons of installing the iGrill 3:

-- It’s compatible with both the Weber Genesis II and LX models
+- It’s compatible with Weber Genesis II LX, Genesis II, and Spirit II grills.

 What to Know About the Weber Company